asikmydeen/Sidekick-AI/STORE_ASSETS.md

 **Prompt for AI Image Generation (DALL-E, Midjourney, etc.):**

 ```
-A modern, minimalist app icon for an AI chatbot Chrome extension.
-The design features two interlocking speech bubbles forming a "D" shape (for "Dyad"), one bubble in electric blue (#4F46E5) and one in vibrant purple (#7C3AED).
+A modern, minimalist app icon for an AI assistant Chrome extension called "Sidekick AI".
+The design features a friendly robot or AI companion figure merged with a chat bubble, in electric blue (#4F46E5) and vibrant purple (#7C3AED).
 A subtle sparkle or star accent suggests AI intelligence.
 Clean gradient background transitioning from deep blue to purple.
-Professional, friendly, tech-forward aesthetic.
+Professional, friendly, approachable aesthetic.
 Flat design with subtle shadows.
 Rounded corners suitable for app icon.
 No text.
 3D rendering style with soft lighting.
 ```

 **Alternative Minimalist Prompt:**

 ```
-Clean modern icon design: Two overlapping chat bubbles, one blue one purple, forming an abstract "infinity" or "dyad" symbol.
+Clean modern icon design: A stylized "S" shape formed by a flowing chat bubble with a small friendly robot face or AI spark element.
+Blue and purple gradient colors.
 Small sparkle accent.
 Gradient background from indigo to violet.
 Minimal, geometric, suitable for Chrome extension icon.
 App icon style, rounded square format, no text.
+Conveys helpfulness and intelligence.
 ```

 **Alternative Abstract Prompt:**